php-fig/fig-standards/proposed/PSR-2-advanced.md

 ### 4.4. `abstract`, `final`, and `static`

-When present, the `abstract` and `final` declarations precede the visibility declaration.
+When present, the `abstract` and `final` declarations MUST precede the visibility declaration.

-When present, the `static` declaration comes after the visibility declaration.
+When present, the `static` declaration MUST come after the visibility declaration.

 ```php
 <?php